pparri/Bookstore/README.md

 # BOOKSTORE

 Bookstore project for Internet Applications course at NTUA, by Aleix Parrilla Martin.
-Documentation is locates in docs/
+Documentation is located in docs/